ruizdiazever/lightProject/README.md

 # Project Light
-Personal photography page with Django by Python
+Personal photography page with Django by Python, thank you for your visit!

 > - SQLite3
 > - Python 3.7